 In addition to the prescribed scenarios, which would be common to the calculation of insurance contract liabilities for all insurers, the actuary would also select other scenarios that would be appropriate to the circumstances of the case.
-If current rates are near or outside the limits of the prescribed ranges defined, then some scenarios would include rates that, in the near term, would be outside the prescribed ranges.
+If current risk-free interest rates are near the limits or outside the range of ultimate risk-free reinvestment rate-low to ultimate risk-free reinvestment rate-high, then some scenarios would include rates that, in the near term, would be outside the range of ultimate risk-free reinvestment rate-low to ultimate risk-free reinvestment rate-high.
 The reasonableness of degrees of change of interest rates would be largely dependent on the period of time being considered.
 Other plausible scenarios would include parallel shifts up and down as well as flattening and steepening of the yield curve.
-The scenarios would include those in which the premiums for default risk range from 50% to 200% of the actual premiums at the balance sheet date.

-The number of other interest rate scenarios would be relatively large to the extent that the pattern of forecasted net cash flow in the base scenario is such that the classification of scenarios between favourable and unfavourable is unclear, forecasted net cash flow is sensitive to the selection of interest rate scenarios, the range of present values of forecasted net cash flow is wide, suggesting exposure to mismatch risk, investment policy does not control mismatch risk, asset-liability management is loose, or flexibility to manage assets or liabilities is limited.
+31 The number of other interest rate scenarios would be relatively large to the extent that the pattern of forecasted net cash flow in the base scenario is such that the classification of scenarios between favourable and unfavourable is unclear, forecasted net cash flow is sensitive to the selection of interest rate scenarios, the range of present values of forecasted net cash flow is wide, suggesting exposure to mismatch risk, investment policy does not control mismatch risk, asset-liability management is loose, or flexibility to manage assets or liabilities is limited.

-Stochastic scenarios
+Stochastic interest rate scenarios